 Renny Krupinski is very much a renaissance man and a polymath with the highest credentials.
 He works as an Equity Registered fight director, fight co-ordinator, stunt co-ordinator and fight arranger for some of the most prestigious companies in the entertainment industry.
 His work in theatre, television and on film has won him many glowing reviews and plaudits from some of the leading directors and artistes in today’s profession.
-His regular work on television with award-winning mainstream companies like Emmerdale, Coronation Street, Hollyoaks, the BBC & CBBC as well as theatrically with the RSC, The National, Shakespeare’s Globe, The Young Vic, National Theatre of Scotland, Edinburgh Lyceum, Theatr Clwyd, Sheffield Crucible, West Yorkshire Playhouse, Glasgow Citiz, Oldham Coliseum, London’s West End, Home Manchester and the multi-awarded and lauded film Tyrannosaur has maintained his position at the very top of his profession.
+His regular work on television with award-winning mainstream companies producing the likes of Emmerdale, Coronation Street, Hollyoaks, Rownd a Rownd, the BBC & CBBC as well as theatrically with the RSC, The National, Shakespeare’s Globe, The Young Vic, National Theatre of Scotland, Edinburgh Lyceum, Theatr Clwyd, Sheffield Crucible, West Yorkshire Playhouse, Glasgow Citz, Oldham Coliseum, London’s West End and the multi-awarded and lauded film Tyrannosaur has maintained his position at the very top of his profession.
 His attention to detail and his ability to tailor every trick, fight and stunt to the individuality of each situation, style, director and artiste brings an immediacy and vibrance to every production he works on.

 Renny won a Manchester Evening News Best Supporting Actor award as an actor at the Royal Exchange, Manchester, and was nominated as The Stage’s Best Actor at the Edinburgh Festival.
 He has played some of the most demanding Shakespearian roles in the canon.
 He won the Dark Chat Best Director award for his production of Bare and, as a writer, won a coveted Scotsman Fringe First and The Michael Elliott prize in The Mobil Playwriting Competition.

 Renny is a completely independent fight teacher unaligned with any organisation, academy or society concentrating purely on the teaching of knowledge for the next generation with his own unique expertise.
-He regularly teaches with Kaitlin Howard.
 He is a university lecturer in stage combat at Manchester Metropolitan University, has held positions of Chair with two leading teaching academies and was elected to serve on the British Actor’s Equity Stage Committee and the Equity Creative Team Specialist Committee, The Equity Register of Fight Directors and The Equity Register of Fight Directors Working Party.

 Current and breaking news